gc-proto/experimental/design-system/common-design-patterns/page-feedback.md

 <h3>Content specifications</h3>

+<p>The feedback widget replaces the "Report a problem" pattern when in use.</p>

 <h4>Interactions</h4>
 <p><strong>If a user selects "No"</strong> to the prompt "Did you find what you were looking for?" they will be shown an open text field to enter their comment.
 It begins with a heading labelled "Please provide more details", followed by the text "You will not receive a reply.
 Don't include personal information (telephone, email, SIN, financial, medical, or work details).